CLT for generalized patterned random matrices: a unified approach: Appendix

 5pt \textbf{Acknowledgment:} The research work of S.N.
 Maurya is supported by the fund: NBHM Post-doctoral Fellowship (order no. 0204/10/(25)/2023/R$\&$D-II/2803).
-This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Topics in High Dimensional Probability (code: ICTS/thdp2023/1).
+A part of this research was carried out while attending the conference "Topics in High Dimensional Probability" (code: ICTS/thdp2023/1) at International Centre for Theoretical Sciences (ICTS).